KilianDvs/datefr/readme.md

 - Format a date from a set of formats to the main French format
 - Extract all dates from a given string, formatting them to the main French format
+- Convert a date string that the default Date constructor couldn't parse to a JS Date object

 ## Installation